SimonWaldherr/wp-osf-shownotes/readme.md

 ##Changelog

+###0.2.4
+* put osf code in a separate file
+* requires at least 3.1 (no, not really, but there is no reason to run WP3.0)
+* filter disturbing chars at beginning and end of items

 ###0.2.3
 * rename custom field shownotes to _shownotes to hide it from custon fields list
 * open links in new tab/window